Preparation Tips for Quantitative Ability (QA) Section in CAT

 Preparation Strategy for Quantitative Ability

-Now that we have better clarity of the pattern for QA, let’s move to the preparation.
+Now that we have better clarity of the pattern and syllabus for QA, let’s move to the preparation.
 The first two to three months of CAT preparation (depending on the time you are left with) should be devoted to religiously completing the syllabus.
 This is a list of all the areas you need to cover in this period.

 1. Improving calculations

 - Learn Squares, cubes, and reciprocals till 30.

 - Power of 5, 6, and 7 up to 5

 - Power of 8, 9, and 10 up to 4

 - Power of 11, 12, 13 up to 3

 Please note that even though the calculator is provided in the exam, it will be as useful as the calculator at your home because if you honestly have to use it, you are not there yet.